We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 3. Apple Cider Vinegar With Plastic Wrap

-If you’ve found that white vinegar doesn’t do the trick, you should choose apple cider vinegar instead.
-It’s sweeter, so you can attract the fruit flies easier.
-Add a little apple cider vinegar to a cup.
-Next, you should secure the top of the cup with plastic wrap.
-Poke holes into the plastic wrap to give the fruit flies an entry point.
+If you’ve found that white vinegar doesn’t do the trick, you can choose apple cider vinegar instead.
+It’s sweeter, so and may be your particular fruit flies’ drink of choice.
+Add a little apple cider vinegar to a lidded paper cup.
+Secure the top of the cup with the lid or use some plastic wrap.
+Poke holes into the lid with a heated metal skewer or a pin if you used plastic wrap to give the fruit flies an entry point.
 This technique will leave no room for them to leave.

 4. Overripe Fruit in a Jar

-Here’s how to get rid of fruit flies while you use up old fruit.
-Set a slice of overripe fruit and some drops of white vinegar inside of a jar.
-Then, you can secure some plastic wrap around the top, adding a few holes for a way inside.
+Here’s how to get rid of fruit flies while using up old fruit.
+Set a slice of overripe fruit and a few drops of white vinegar inside a jar.
+Secure some plastic wrap around the top, adding a few holes for a way inside.
 If you’d prefer, you could use a paper funnel instead.
 Either way, you should be able to trap and kill them.

 5. Store-Bought Products